YOUTH ART EXHIBITION CALL FOR SUBMISSIONS

 SHOW OBJECTIVE

-We encourage students to explore what Nurturing Nature means to them in their own lives and in their own language.
-Students will draw inspiration from whatever Nurturing Nature means to them, and perhaps even what it means for humans to Nurturing Nature.
+The exhibition is taking place during BC Youth Week and during National Mental Health Week, so we have chosen “FOREST, SEA & SELF” as the topic for this year.
+We encourage students to explore what FOREST, SEA & SELF means to them in their own lives and in their own language.
 We believe the resulting exhibition will be a great success and create powerful conversations and thought-provoking art around the subject.

 Below are some potential interpretations of the theme (artists are encouraged to come up with their own interpretations too):

-• Who benefits from Nurturing Nature?
+• Who benefits from our Forest or Sea

-• What does Nurturing Nature look like?
+• What does the Forest or Sea feel or look like?

 EXHIBIT CATEGORIES